dell/csm-docs/content/docs/csidriver/features/unity.md

 ## Tenancy support for Unity NFS

-The CSI Unity driver version 2.1.0 and later support Tenancy feature of Unity such that user will be able to associate specific worker nodes (in the cluster) and NFS storage volumes with Tenant.
+The CSI Unity driver version 2.1.0 (and later versions) support the Tenancy feature of Unity such that the user will be able to associate specific worker nodes (in the cluster) and NFS storage volumes with Tenant.

 Prerequisites (to be manually created in Unity Array) before the driver installation:
 * Create Tenants
 * Create Pools
 * Create NAS Servers with Tenant and Pool mapping

-Following example describes the usage of Tenant in the NFS pod creation:
+The following example describes the usage of Tenant in the NFS pod creation:

-Install the csi driver using myvalues.yaml with the TenantName as below:
+Install the csi driver using myvalues.yaml with the TenantName as follows:
 Example *myvalues.yaml*
 ```yaml
 logLevel: "info"